Lisa Ben: Later life

 At age 36, Eyde entered into her first and only long-term relationship.
 They lived together for three years until her partner lost all of their money gambling.
-Since then she dated casually but was not interested in pursuing another serious relationship.
+Afterward, she dated casually but was not interested in pursuing another serious relationship.
 In 1972, Eyde as "Lisa Ben" was honored by ONE, Inc. as "the father [sic] of the homophile movement" for her creation of Vice Versa.
 She appeared in the 1984 documentary Before Stonewall, discussing her life and work and performing several of her parody songs.
 Eyde continued to work in a variety of secretarial positions until retiring.
 Eyde was honored in 1997 as a founder of the Los Angeles LGBT community.
 In 2010 the National Lesbian and Gay Journalists Association inducted Eyde into its Hall of Fame.

 Eyde lived in Burbank, California.
 Although her real name is known, Eyde preferred to be known under her pseudonym, saying that she feared being discovered by people who would "not understand".
 Eyde died on December 22, 2015, at the age of 94.
 At the time, her death went unnoticed and no obituaries were published.

 Legacy

 Despite the short run of her magazine Vice Versa, Eyde is credited with "set[ting] the agenda that has dominated lesbian and gay journalism for fifty years [by] introduc[ing] many of the characteristics that would define the myriad publications that would follow".
 While few copies of her magazine survive, a complete set can be found at the ONE National Gay & Lesbian Archives in Los Angeles.
+Due to her work with Vice Versa, Eyde has been called the foremother of the women in print movement, an effort by second-wave feminists to establish alternative, autonomous communications networks created by and for women.

 The ONE National Gay & Lesbian Archives acquired Eyde’s personal collection of papers and photographs in 2015.

 Season 1, episode 3 of the podcast Making Gay History is about her, and a bonus episode of that podcast features her songs.

 The National Lesbian and Gay Journalists Association Lisa Ben Award for Achievement in Features Coverage is "designed to honor a journalist whose body of work is distinguished by insight and impact through engaging features on LGBTQ individuals, the LGBTQ community or LGBTQ issues."